Information for Parents

 The Bone Bridge may be used two weeks after the surgery to insert the internal part.
 An audiologist will program the external device to make the most of the sounds your child will be able to hear.

 The external device has an adjustable magnet to ensure it stays on securely.
 In some circumstances, a specially designed bandana or head-band can be used for extra security for some sports.

-Generally, head protection (headgear) is recommended for those considering contact sports.
+Head protection (headgear) is recommended for those considering contact sports such as rugby and possibly also Netball.
 Water sports can begin again (without the external processor on) two weeks after the surgery.
 Some sunhats may need modification to enable use of the BoneBridge and a hat at the same time.

 Airports- We suggest you advise security about the presence of a Bone Bridge implant, so that hand scanning can be done.
 The implant will not be harmed by going through airport security.

 The BoneBridge has limited compatibility with MRI scanning (It can be safely used with the weaker magnet 1.5 T scanners, but not the stronger and generally newer 3 T scanners).
 It may sometimes need to be removed if an MRI scan of the brain is required in the future, although CT scans are still able to be done, and may suffice in many circumstances.
 I recommend that the child or adult with a Bone Bridge device, wear a medic alert bracelet in case of any accident in the future.